What’s the one fact marketers of all disciplines can all agree on? Ranking on search engines without adopting bad SEO tactics is challenging.

 This act is run like a network of bad actors, selling and trading links in large quantities.

-Using link farms or buying links may temporarily boost your website authority and manipulates search engine rankings, but is bad in the long run/
+Using link farms or buying links may temporarily boost your website authority and manipulate search engine rankings, but is bad in the long run.

 Google is quick to penalize websites involved in paid link schemes, as its algorithm is designed to detect unnatural links.